Nsustain/nsustain.com/README.md

 around the world to build and contribute to sustainable open source technology projects."
-Soobin and Mariam were college sophomores at *Augustana University* at that time, and the challenge was held for six months from May, 2022 to October, 2022.
+Soobin and Mariam were college sophomores at Augustana University at that time, and the challenge was held for six months from May, 2022 to October, 2022.
+-->

 <br>
 <br>